DavidTPate/pendragon/README.md

 (see [Obtaining Experience](#obtaining-experience)) and Glory can raise each skill into the realm of truly heroic mastery.

 ## Skill Categories
-Skills are divided into two broad categories: ordinary skills (normally referred to as simply “skills”), which include a wide range of different practical proficiencies and areas of knowledge, and combat skills, the crucial military skills that are the traditional area of expertise for knights.
+Skills are divided into two broad categories: ordinary skills (normally referred to as simply "skills"), which include a wide range of different practical proficiencies and areas of knowledge, and combat skills, the crucial military skills that are the traditional area of expertise for knights.
 The two categories are listed in two separate areas on the knight’s character sheet, and are described in separate sections below.